romanyakovlev/24_telegraph/README.md

 ```sh
 python3 server.py
 ```
-Also you can deploy app on heroku by this [Tutorial](http://kennmyers.github.io/tutorial/2016/03/11/getting-flask-on-heroku.html)
+Also you can deploy app on heroku by following this [Tutorial](http://kennmyers.github.io/tutorial/2016/03/11/getting-flask-on-heroku.html)

 # Project Goals